harrystech/dynosaur/README.md

   default)
 - Retrieve the generated email address and private key for the service account

-(Recommended for dynosaur-rails) Convert the encrypted pkcs12 file to an unencrypted ASCII private key:
+Convert the encrypted pkcs12 file to an unencrypted ASCII private key:

     $ openssl pkcs12 -in foo.p12 -nodes -clcerts

-- Use the output between -----BEGIN RSA PRIVATE KEY and -----END RSA PRIVATE KEY (including those lines) as the value for `api_key_pem`
+- Use the output between -----BEGIN RSA PRIVATE KEY and -----END RSA PRIVATE KEY (including those lines) as the value for `key`

 In the Analytics admin console: